approachable-io/software-interview-prep/README.md

 ### Stash & Pop

-Sometime, you make a few changes, and you're not quite ready to commit them, but you need to store them somewhere safe.
+Sometimes, you make a few changes, and you're not quite ready to commit them, but you need to store them somewhere safe.
 This is the time for stashing and popping!

-If I've made changes to the `README.md` file, and I wanted to stash it away, all I have to do is:
+If you've made changes to the `README.md` file, and you wanted to stash it away, all you have to do is:

 ```bash
 git add .